idarahu/DE-project/Design.md

     - that publishes for a given affiliation
     - that publishes for a given author

-Besides that, we also want to answer:
+Besides that, we also want to answer questions like these:

 - What's a community of authors
     - that covers a given scientific domain?